caijun/res4flu/README.md

 -   [cdcfluview](https://cran.r-project.org/web/packages/cdcfluview/index.html): Retrieve U.S. Flu Season Data from the CDC FluView Portal.
 -   [R0](https://cran.r-project.org/web/packages/R0/index.html): Estimation of R0 and Real-Time Reproduction Number from Epidemics.
 -   [EpiDynamics](https://cran.r-project.org/web/packages/EpiDynamics/index.html): Dynamic Models in Epidemiology.
-Currently, the R package **EpiDynamics** implements the computer programs written in other programming languages and available in [the web page of the book](http://www.modelinginfectiousdiseases.org/) Keeling, M. J., & Rohani, P. (2008).
-[Modeling Infectious Diseases in Humans and Animals](http://www.amazon.com/Modeling-Infectious-Diseases-Humans-Animals/dp/0691116172/).
-Princeton University Press.
+Currently, the R package **EpiDynamics** implements the computer programs written in other programming languages and available in [the web page of the book](http://www.modelinginfectiousdiseases.org/) written by Keeling & Rohani ([2008](#ref-Keeling.Rohani-Modelinginfectiousdiseases-2008)).
 Python Programs for this book can also be found [here](http://wiki.deductivethinking.com/wiki/Python_Programs_for_Modelling_Infectious_Diseases_book).
 -   [EpiModel](https://cran.r-project.org/web/packages/EpiModel/index.html): Mathematical Modeling of Infectious Disease.
 -   [epitools](https://cran.r-project.org/web/packages/epitools/index.html): Tools for training and practicing epidemiologists including methods for two-way and multi-way contingency tables.
--   [tsiR](https://cran.r-project.org/web/packages/tsiR/index.html): An implementation of the time-series Susceptible-Infected-Recovered (TSIR) model described by [Finkenstadt and Grenfell (2000)](http://onlinelibrary.wiley.com/doi/10.1111/1467-9876.00187/abstract) using a number of different fitting options for infectious disease time series data.
+-   [tsiR](https://cran.r-project.org/web/packages/tsiR/index.html): An implementation of the time-series Susceptible-Infected-Recovered (TSIR) model described by Finkenstädt & Grenfell ([2000](#ref-Finkenstaedt.Grenfell-JournaloftheRoyalStatisticalSociety:SeriesCAppliedStatistics-2000)) using a number of different fitting options for infectious disease time series data.
 -   [The R-epi project](https://sites.google.com/site/therepiproject/home): lists resources for infectious disease epidemiology using the R software.
 These resources include an overview of R packages, alongside dedicated documentation, cross-packages tutorials, and links to relevant forums of discussion.
 Now these are migrated to the [projects](http://www.repidemicsconsortium.org/projects/) of [R Epidemics Consortium (RECON)](http://www.repidemicsconsortium.org/).

 *Python Packages*